pro-palak/Personal-Portfolio-Website/README.md

 - **Responsive design** for desktop and mobile devices.
 - **Animated timeline** with a central vertical line.
 - **Fading and pop-in animations** using CSS keyframes.
-- **Deployed on Netlify** for easy accessibility.
+- **Deployed on Vercel** for easy accessibility.

 ## 🚀 Technologies Used
 - **HTML** – Structuring the timeline and career events.
 - **CSS** – Styling, animations, and layout design.
 - **JavaScript** – Enhancing interactivity.
-- **Netlify** – Deployment and hosting.
+- **Vercel** – Deployment and hosting.

 ## 🌍 Live Demo
-Check out the live demo here: https://palak-goyani.netlify.app/
+Check out the live demo here: https://palakgoyani.vercel.app